 A total of 49 insect species belonging to 5 orders and 15 families were documented from the selected sites in Pudunagaram village (Plate 1-6).
 The observed orders included Hymenoptera, Coleoptera, Lepidoptera, Diptera, and Heteroptera.
 In Hymenoptera, three families Apidae, Formicidae, and Megachilidae were recorded, with Apidae being most abundant in site 2, where wildflowers were present.
 Coleopteran families Coccinellidae and Chrysomelidae were noted as flower visitors.
 Lepidoptera was represented by seven families, with Nymphalidae showing the highest abundance in site 1.
 Other Lepidopteran families included Hesperiidae, Pieridae, Lycaenidae, Papilionidae, Crambidae, and Sphingidae.
 Similar reports were found in the study by Deeksha et al., (2022).
 In Diptera, Tephritidae and Syrphidae were observed, both showing low abundance along with Alydidae from the order Heteroptera.
 One vulnerable species, Tirumala limniace, belonging to the family Nymphalidae, and one Near Threatened species, Euchrysops cnejus, from the family Lycaenidae, both under the order Lepidoptera, were also documented in the present study.

 Site- 1 has diverse floral vegetation, including various ornamental, garden, and vegetable crop flowers.
 The study period coincided with the cultivation period of several vegetable crops, which attracted a variety of insects to the site.
 A total of 35 species were documented at Site 1, including 23 Lepidoptera species, 8 Hymenoptera species, 3 Diptera species, and 1 Heteroptera species.
 Ornamental and garden plants have bright, colorful flowers that attract many insects.
-These insects help with pollination and, in return, get nectar as food.
+These insects help in pollination and, in return, get nectar as food.
 Some plants also have pleasant scents that attract insects.
 Hymenopterans, especially bees from the Apidae family, visited vegetable crop flowers more frequently than garden flowers.
 This may be due to higher nectar content and better flower synchrony, which makes nectar collection easier for them.
 Three species of Formicidae (ants) were observed on flowers, while Coleopterans (beetles) were not found at this site.
 Other butterfly species recorded included 4 species of Hesperiidae, 3 species of Pieridae, and 3 species of Papilionidae.
-Moth pollination was rarely observed, likely because the study was conducted between 6:00 AM and 6:00 PM.
+Moth pollination was rarely observed, likely because the study was conducted between 6:00 AM and 6:00 PM and usually moths are nocturnal in habit.
 Still, two moth families Crambidae and Sphingidae were recorded.

 Site- 2 focuses on wildflower pollinators, which play a key role in maintaining the effective functioning of ecosystems.
 A total of 29 species were recorded, including 15 species of Lepidoptera, 10 species of Hymenoptera, 3 species of Coleoptera, and 1 species of Diptera.
 The area had less human activity, which allowed more wild plants to grow.
 Most of these had smaller, less visually attractive flowers compared to garden plants.
 Observing these small flowers requires careful attention.
 It was noted that many butterflies preferred visiting tree flowers over shrub flowers, while bees were seen pollinating both.
 At this site, the Apidae family was observed in the highest numbers (24%), followed by the butterfly families Hesperiidae and Nymphalidae (13% each).
 Three species of Coleopterans were recorded, including one species from the family Coccinellidae and two from Chrysomelidae.
 One moth species from the family Crambidae was also recorded.
 Additionally, Bactrocera dorsalis, a member of the Dipteran family Tephritidae, was observed.
 Food availability and habitat changes are believed to influence variations in species abundance.
 The conservation of honey bees, other domesticated bees, wild bees, and additional pollinators is a critical issue in the global context of sustainable agriculture and ecosystem productivity.